Viktor Zubkov: Life and career

-Prime Minister
+Prime minister

-On 12 September 2007, President Vladimir Putin proposed his candidacy for the post of Prime Minister and on 14 September, the State Duma approved him in the post (he was voted 381 MP).
-Zubkov resigned 8 May 2008, after Dmitry Medvedev became President.
+On 12 September 2007, President Vladimir Putin proposed his candidacy for the post of prime minister and on 14 September, the State Duma approved him in the post (he was voted 381 MP).
+Zubkov resigned 8 May 2008, after Dmitry Medvedev became president.

-Some Kremlinologists viewed Zubkov as one more technical Prime Minister, interpreting the move as a way to renew a competition between possible successors.
+Some Kremlinologists viewed Zubkov as one more technical prime minister, interpreting the move as a way to renew a competition between possible successors.

 Another theory suggested that Putin chose a man of unquestioning loyalty to help him control powerful factions jostling for position inside the Kremlin.
 Another clue to his usefulness lies in Zubkov's experience under Putin as the man leading the fight against financial crime.

 Putin said that there were five people who can run for president and can be elected, including Zubkov.
 On 13 September, Zubkov himself said he might run for President of Russia in 2008.
 However, in December 2007, Putin officially gave his support to Dmitry Medvedev for the 2008 presidential election, effectively dashing Zubkov's hopes for the presidency.
 After Medvedev took office, Zubkov succeeded him as Chairman of Gazprom.

+Sanction

+He was sanctioned by the UK government on 24 February 2023 in relation to the Russo-Ukrainian War.